 Trek, itinerary and safety

-Hike with baggage transfer with a difficulty level from moderate to challenging depending on the stages and the weather conditions.
-Stages require 5 to 7 hours of walk per day and are close to 20km (12.5miles).
+Hiking level from moderate to challenging depending on the stages and the weather conditions.
+Stages require 5 to 7 hours of walk per day, from 10 km, close to 20km some day.
+(12.5miles).
 Terrain will be hilly, rough or mountainous (névés).
 The Altitude change ranges from 500m to 700m (1650 to 2300ft).

 The itinerary can be modified according to weather conditions, and your guides are the only ones in charge.